molstar/mol-view-stories/docs/docs/index.md

 ## What is MolViewStories?

-MolViewStories combines the advanced 3D rendering capabilities of [Mol*](https://molstar.org/) with an intuitive story-building interface.
+MolViewStories combines the advanced 3D rendering capabilities of [Mol*](https://molstar.org/) with a story-building interface for the [MolViewSpec](https://molstar.org/mol-view-spec) standard.
 It allows you to:

 - **Create interactive molecular scenes** with proteins, DNA, RNA, and small molecules
 - **Build narrative sequences** that guide viewers through complex molecular processes